Lifetime Windows & Siding offers amazing deal for GDC viewers

 Sponsored Segment by Lifetime Windows & Siding

-Colorado summers are right around the corner and that means heat and rain!
+Summer in Colorado brings high heat and afternoon thunderstorms.
 A good reminder to make sure your windows can protect against those elements.
 No one does windows better than Lifetime Windows & Siding.
-GDC’s Spencer Thomas caught up with the Director of Sales, Dave Thomas to learn more about what they have to offer and a deal for GDC viewers.
+GDC’s Spencer Thomas and Chris Tomer caught up with the Director of Sales, Dave Thomas to learn more about what they have to offer and a deal for GDC viewers.

 Save with Lifetime Windows and Siding today!